 How do you update your interior for spring?

 I love scented candles and always update the fragrances for spring.
 I have lots of blankets and throws on the sofas, partly because of the dogs, so these get changed to lighter fabrics.
-And I’ll change the cushion covers too, to give my space a lighter feel.
+And I’ll change the pillow covers too, to give my space a lighter feel.